-In this blog Richard Clark, CTO of Provar, shares some reflections on what we mean by AI, how tools are (or aren’t!) making use of this technology and how we’re incorporating its principles here at Provar.
+In this blog, Richard Clark, CTO of Provar, shares some reflections on what we mean by Artificial Intelligence in Test Automation, how tools are (or aren’t!) making use of this technology, and how we’re incorporating its principles here at Provar.

 With the UI Test Automation Community, there has been a big drive in the last 18 months to have self-healing and AI-based testing.

-- Their locators don’t understand different page layouts, user experience themes, field-level security, picklist values or record variants.
+- Their locators don’t understand different page layouts, user experience themes, field-level security, picklist values, or record variants.

 The tools generally apply one or more of the following:

 - A record and playback function to capture the clicks and data entry from a human user and allow that data to be re-used for multiple test scenarios.
 This initial recording is often brittle and provides a false belief that the test cases are written more quickly.